 Little is known for sure about Leif Erikson’s later life, although the last mentions of him alive in writing date to 1019 A.D., with his status of chieftain passing to his son in 1025 A.D.

 Meanwhile, Erik the Red’s Saga recounts Leif Erikson’s purported discovery in a different way.

-Leif Erikson’s Journey According To Erik The Red’s Saga — And The Archaeological Evidence
+When Leif Erikson Discovered America, According To Erik The Red’s Saga And The Archaeological Evidence

 This saga contradicts much of The Saga of the Greenlanders, most thinly by naming Leifsbúdir as Straumfjordr or the “Ford of Currents” instead.
 It’s possible this is because Erik the Red’s Saga was purposefully written to minimize Leif Erikson’s contributions in favor of his sister-in-law, Gudrid, and her husband Karlsefni.